xpadro/spring-integration/http/README.md

 #### Spring 4
 Examples using Spring 4 release:

 * [v4-http-dsl] - An example of a web application that exposes a RESTful API using HTTP inbound channel adapters.
-The configuration of this application is implemented with XML.
+The configuration of this application is fully implemented with JavaConfig and Spring Integration Java DSL.
+This example is implemented with a Java 8 version, making use of lambdas.
   * Blog post: http://xpadro.blogspot.com/2014/12/exposing-http-restful-api-with-inbound_22.html